 However you choose to spend your time on the Little Miami, you can get a sense of what’s made this a popular destination for hikers and paddlers, and just how far Ohio’s rivers have come in the past fifty years.

-You can win free gear from IceMule and 19 other outdoor brands by camping near breweries and reviewing your stay on The Dyrt.
-Share past camping experiences, photos, and videos to earn points towards monthly prizes in The 2018 Great Camping Giveaway!
+You can win free gear from Icemule—like their insulated backpack cooler—and 19 other brands by reviewing campgrounds on The Dyrt.
+Share past camping experiences, photos, and videos to earn points towards monthly prizes in this year’s camping contest!